Kurds call on Syria for help against Turks

 They said the "aim of this (Turkish) aggression is to cut more Syrian land by occupying Afrin".

-Turkish-led forces began their assault in Syria's north-west on Saturday.
+Turkish-led forces began their assault in north-western Syria on Saturday.

-Ankara regards Kurdish YPG fighters in Afrin as terrorists, and say they are linked to Kurdish PKK guerrillas who operate in Turkey itself.
+Ankara regards Kurdish YPG fighters in Afrin as terrorists, and says they are linked to Kurdish PKK guerrillas who operate in Turkey itself.

 Forty-eight Turkish-backed rebels and 42 YPG fighters have been killed in the fighting since Saturday, says the Syrian Observatory for Human Rights, a UK-based monitoring group.